ClickCease

 If a vehicle you own has been recalled, it is important that you confirm that information by visiting NHTSA’s website and entering your vehicle identification number or VIN.
 Once you’ve established that your vehicle has been recalled, it is important that you contact your vehicle’s dealer for an appointment to perform the repair.
 Dealers will typically perform repairs once the parts become available.
 Under federal law, these repairs should be done free of charge.

-If you or a loved one has been injured as the result of a vehicle defect, you may be able to file an auto product liability claim against the automaker or the manufacturer of a defective part.
+Suppose you or a loved one has been injured due to a vehicle defect.
+In that case, you may be able to file an auto product liability claim against the automaker or the manufacturer of a defective part.
 Injured victims may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
 An experienced auto defect lawyer will be able to help you better understand your legal rights and options.

 Source: https://abcnews.go.com/US/wireStory/toyota-adds-11m-vehicles-us-fuel-pump-recall-69387526